 In 2006, Professor Anne-Wil Harzing conducted an analysis of different response styles across 26 different countries.

 We recently sat down with Anne-Wil Harzing to discuss these differences.

 John: Professor Harzing, if I look at our own clients – which are mainly headquartered in Europe, USA and Australia – their customers can be based anywhere in the world.
 When we often report results back by country, we often identify differences from country to country in Customer Relationship Quality (CRQ) or Net Promoter Score (NPS).
 How should we interpret those differences?

 Anne-Wil: Good question – let me answer that in two ways.
-First, there are characteristics at a country level such as power distance, collectivism, uncertainty avoidance and extraversion which all have a major influence on the way people respond to questionnaires and surveys.
-This is particularly true when you use Likert scales – you know, the 1-7 scales that you use, or the 0-10 scale that’s used in Net Promoter Score surveys.
+First, there are characteristics at a country level such as power distance, collectivism, uncertainty avoidance and extraversion.
+These all have a major influence on the way people respond to questionnaires and surveys.
+This is particularly true when you use Likert scales.
+You know, the 1-7 scales that you use, or the 0-10 scale that’s used in Net Promoter Score surveys.
 Second, there are differences based on whether the respondent is replying to a questionnaire in his or her native tongue.
 Also, English language competence is positively related to extreme response styles and negative related to middle response styles.

 John: Can you explain the difference response styles?

-Anne-Wil: The main styles that people talk about are Acquiescent Response Style (ARS) where respondents are more likely to agree or give a positive response to a question, and Extreme Response Style (ERS) where the response is more likely to be highly positive or highly negative than Middle Response Style (MRS) where there is a greater tendency to go for an ‘average’ response.
-High ARS implies better/higher scores while ERS gives you more varied or extreme (and possibly higher) scores than MRS.
+Anne-Wil: The main styles that people talk about are Acquiescent Response Style (ARS) and and Extreme Response Style (ERS).
+ARS is where respondents are more likely to agree or give a positive response to a question.
+ERS is where the response is more likely to be highly positive or highly negative than Middle Response Style (MRS) where there is a greater tendency to go for an ‘average’ response.
+High ARS implies better/higher scores.
+ERS gives you more varied or extreme (and possibly higher) scores than MRS.